duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/993_AMOD18_objdet.md

-**Step 2**: Launch the rospicam container so that we can capture images from the camera of duckiebot.
+**Step 2**: Launch the rospicam container so that we can capture images from the camera of Duckiebot.

     laptop $ docker -H ![duckie_bot].local run -it --name ros-picam --network=host  --device /dev/vchiq -v /data:/data
-    duckietown/rpi-duckiebot-ros-picam:master18
+    Duckietown/rpi-Duckiebot-ros-picam:master18

 This command will run a container and create a ros node inside automatically.
 This ros node will publish the images captured by the camera to a ros topic.